crate/crate-tutorials/docs/basic/index.rst

 Post-install notes
 ==================

-After successfully installing the software, you might want to follow up with :ref:`taking the guided tour <use>`.
+After successfully installing the software, you might want to follow up by :ref:`taking the guided tour <use>`.

-Also, you might enjoy to be guided into further information about how to quickly adjust the :ref:`configuration settings <install-configure>`, read more details about the :ref:`crate-reference:config` of CrateDB, the background about :ref:`crate-howtos:bootstrap-checks`, multi-node configuration within the section about :ref:`crate-howtos:clustering` and :ref:`crate-howtos:going-into-production`.
-When operating a CrateDB cluster in production, :ref:`performance tuning
+Also, you might enjoy being guided through further information:

+* Read more details about the :ref:`crate-reference:config` of CrateDB
+* The background about :ref:`crate-howtos:bootstrap-checks`
+* Multi-node configuration within the section about :ref:`crate-howtos:clustering` and :ref:`crate-howtos:going-into-production`
-<crate-howtos:performance>` will also be of interest.
+* When operating a CrateDB cluster in production, :ref:`performance tuning <crate-howtos:performance>` will also be of interest

 ..
 NOTE::

-    As noted within the introductory section, this kind of installation flavor will let you quickly setup and run a single-node cluster.
+    As noted within the introductory section, this kind of installation flavor will let you quickly set up and run a single-node cluster.

     To add additional CrateDB nodes to this kind of cluster in order to make it form a multi-node cluster, you will need to remove the cluster state after